colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 Now we will create a state machine which represents a four-in-a-row-game.

-Create a new JavaScript file called `FourInARowGame.js` and add the following to it:
+Create a new JavaScript file called `FourInARowGame.js` in `/src` and add the following to it:

 ```js
 import * as Constants from "./constants/index.js";